 Prostatitis is inflammation of the prostate gland.
 It is actually a group of conditions that affect the prostate, a walnut-sized gland found just under the bladder in men.
 The prostate produces part of seminal fluid, the fluid that helps carry sperm out of the body when men ejaculate.
 Prostatitis can cause pain and problems urinating.
-There are four major types of prostatitis:
+The 4 major types of prostatitis are:

 - Acute bacterial prostatitis